amansahil/React-Cloud-Photos/README.md

 Install Node: https://nodejs.org/en/

-Open a terminal in the directory run these two commands
+Open a terminal in the directory and run these two commands

   <code>
     npm install